How to use IBM App Connect with Microsoft Power BI

 Use templates to quickly create flows for Microsoft Power BI

-Learn how to use App Connect templates to quickly create flows that perform actions on Microsoft Power BI.
-For example, open the Templates gallery, and then search for Microsoft Power BI.
+Learn how to use App Connect templates to quickly create flows that complete actions on Microsoft Power BI.
+For example, go to the Discover page and search for Microsoft Power BI.

 Microsoft Power BI flow in detailed view